belowlab/COMPADRE/README.md

     Note: COMPADRE does not require segment-specific IBD[1/2] status as part of the `--segment_data` input; however, inclusion of this information can improve the composite algorithm's performance.
 We have provided a generic script to identify IBD2 segments from a standard IBD detection output file here: `tools/determine_ibd.py`.
 COMPADRE will check for the presence of an `ibd` column containing values 1 or 2 at the last index of the `--segment_data` input file.

-2. Added support for optional PADRE computation after completion of standard network reconstruction.
+2. COMPADRE supports optional PADRE computation after completion of standard network reconstruction.
 Use the `--run_padre` flag at runtime.

-3. Added support for using 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.
+3. COMPADRE utilizes 1000 Genomes Project genetic reference data to generate pairwise IBD estimates.
 This update also leverages a support vector machine (SVM) algorithm trained on pre-processed PLINK PCA results to predict ancestry ahead of IBD estimation and reconstruction.

 ## Installation